the episode

 John McLarty: Right.

-Kimberly Faith: And it’s kinda like, you know, we Maybe we work really hard to prepare a nice meal for our family and we have this expectation that they’re really going to enjoy it, right?
-Especially if we are supposed to be preparing the meal, it’s kinda like, well, it’s kinda like, if I was supposed to prepare the Thanksgiving meal and I just was lazy and didn’t do it, I’m gonna have a dread when everybody shows up and they’re gonna be all mad, right?
-But if I did what I was supposed to do, I’m gonna be excited.
+Kimberly Faith: And it’s kind of like, you know, maybe we work really hard to prepare a nice meal for our family and we have this expectation that they’re really going to enjoy it, right?
+Especially if we are supposed to be preparing the meal, it’s kind of like, well, it’s kind of like, if I was supposed to prepare the Thanksgiving meal and I just was lazy and didn’t do it, I’m going to have a dread when everybody shows up and they’re going to be all mad, right?
+But if I did what I was supposed to do, I’m going to be excited.
 I remember being in law school and sometimes there would just be so much homework that I just wouldn’t do it all because I just was overwhelmed.
-And I would go to class with a very dreadful
+And I would go to class with a very dreadful feeling.

 John McLarty: That’s a good thought.

-Kimberly Faith: And thinking, oh man, I know the professor’s gonna call
+Kimberly Faith: And thinking, oh man, I know the professor’s going to call on me.

 Kimberly Faith: Yes, yes, and ridicule.
 But when I was prepared, I would go thinking, I hope he calls on me.
 And this is what this Hebrews passage is talking about, that we make choices every day.
 But when you go down the road so far and sin willfully over and over and over again, I mean, it’s like the punch in the face.
 How much does God have to take before he says, okay, go.